-Between the 400s and 600s centuries BCE the Nayarit culture began to fade.
-Cultural influences from central Mexico had entered the region, and by the 800s, the distinctive local tradition of shaft chamber tombs containing clay figures had disappeared.
-Since tomb artifacts offer valuable clues to the everyday life, customs, and beliefs of this long-lost culture, it is unfortunate that many Nayarit tombs were damaged by local farmers, or looted by people searching for these very marketable clay figures.
-Though thousands of objects have been recovered from tombs in western Mexico, archaeologists are frustrated by the lack of scientific excavations.
+Between the 400s and 600s BCE, the Nayarit culture began to fade.
+Cultural influences from central Mexico had entered the region, and by the 800s CE, the distinctive local tradition of shaft chamber tombs containing clay figures had disappeared.
+Tomb artifacts offer valuable clues to the everyday life, customs, and beliefs of this longlost culture, making it unfortunate that many Nayarit tombs were damaged by local farmers, or looted by people searching for these very desirable clay figures.
 Without texts, oral traditions, or controlled excavations, we cannot be sure of the meaning of these clay figures.
 They may have been placed in the tomb to honor or protect the deceased, or to serve as a link between this world and the next.